-Links to any relevant blog / social presence
+- Links to relevant blogs or social presence

 If you choose to include a personal statement, this should sit under your basic information.
 It should be a short paragraph that describes who you are and what you’re about, including your career goals and what you could bring to the company.
 They are similar in nature to a cover letter, just shorter – usually a few sentences.

 It’s not mandatory to include this section, but with recruiters spending on average 8.8 seconds looking at your CV, this is your chance to give them a reason to read on.
 They are particularly useful in a competitive industry, like aviation, as they are the perfect way to grab the recruiter’s attention in a pile of hundreds of CVs.

 After graduating, I spent one year travelling the world which has given me a great understanding and passion for different cultures, languages and practices.
 As a result, I am able to communicate clearly and effectively with many international citizens, which I believe would be extremely important in this position as a [insert job title]

 It’s really important to include hours relevant for your position and split by type.
 For example, if you were applying for pilot jobs, you might look to include flight hours information: